 There’s growing consumer awareness and demand for natural products, and that’s fine with us.
 We’ve been 100% natural from the beginning.

-Challenge Dairy Products, Inc. is a wholly owned subsidiary with California Dairies, Inc., (CDI) and represents over 300 dairy farm families.
+Challenge Dairy Products, a division of California Dairies, Inc., represents over 300 dairy farm families.

 Legend has it the company name “Challenge” was selected by the first President of Challenge Cream and Butter Association, J.P.
 Murphy.
 Over dinner, he studied a mural on the wall that showed two elk coming together to spar for the position of “king of the forest.”
 Under this mural were the words, “The Challenge.”
 At the time, Mr. Murphy felt that this was exactly what he and the dairymen he represented were trying to accomplish.
 They were challenging the other dairy organizations with a product that was known for its quality.